-Here, the penultimate Saturday of Augustit happens a popular mountain tour in which cattlemen and the general public join hands to put the finishing touch to a campaign of careful attention to the asturcones.
-The party itself was devised in 1.980 as a defense of this breed of horses that at that time were in danger of extinction.
+Here, the penultimate Saturday of Augustit happens a popular mountain tour in which farmers and the general public shake hands to put the finishing touch to a campaign of careful attention to Asturians.
+The party was devised in 1980 as a defense of this race of horses that at that time they were in danger of extinction.
 Since 2019 has the distinction of Fiesta of National Tourist Interest.

 The party takes place in the Sierra del Sueve.